sandra-calvo/watson-conversation-lab/README.md

 ![](/screenshots/Picture4.png?raw=true)

-2. Create a workspace
+# Create a workspace

 The natural-language processing for the Conversation service happens inside a workspace, which is a container for all of the artifacts that define the conversation flow for an application.
 A single Conversation service instance can contain multiple workspaces.

 You can create a workspace and start from scratch or import an existing conversation.
 Let's start by importing a conversation.
+Download the PizzaOrder.json file.

 Click on the import icon shown in the image below.

-Navigate in your computer to find the json file that contains the conversation sample.
-In the provided Box folder (https://ibm.box.com/v/nokia-coding-club ) you will find samples.
-Open Session 1 - Bots folder and download a sample conversation.
-DoctorWatson.json is in Finnish and PizzaOrder.json in English.

 When you import a workspace, you can choose to import only the intents and entities, which can be useful if you want to build a new dialog using the same training data.
 In this case we will import everything.